matt-primrose/rpstester/README.md

                     "allowedControlModes":[2,1],                        // Specifies allowedControlModes.
 Valid values: 2 = ACM, 1 = CCM.
 Currently need 2 items in the array for RPS Tester to function
                     "certChainStatus":0,                                // Currently not used by RPS.
 No impact by changing "configurationNonce":null,                          // RPS Tester will auto generate this value.
 Changing this has no impact
                     "currentControlMode":0                              // Currently not used by RPS.
+Valid values: 0 = Not Configured, 1 = Client Control Mode, 2 = Admin Control Mode
-No impact by changing },
+                },
                 "certInjectionResponse":{                               // Covers WSMAN responses for CertInjection calls "returnValue":0                                     // Valid values: 0 = Success, non-0 = Failure